aaronfonseca/CST-227/README.md

-# CST227 Milestone 2
+# CST227 Milestone 3

 ## Aaron Fonseca Grand Canyon University

-Project:    CST-227 MileStone 2
+Project:    CST-227 MileStone 3
 Author:		Aaron Fonseca

-Milestone 2: Extend the Grid class to model a Minesweeper game object and implement an interface.
+Milestone 3: Use recursion to develop an algorithm that reveals blocks of cells with no live neighbors.

-Activity Directions: Change the Grid class to abstract class.
-Write an interface, IPlayable, that has a single method:
+Activity Directions: Write a recursive definition for an algorithm that reveals “blocks” of cells with no live neighbors in a Minesweeper games.

-void playGame();

-Write a MinesweeperGame class that extends the Grid class and implements IPlayable.
-The MinesweeperGame class should over-ride the reveal grid method in the Grid class.
-The MinesweeperGame version of the method should display a c?' if a cell has not been visited.
-If a cell has been visited, then the method should display a '—' if the cell has no live neighbors and display a numeral if the cell has more than 0 live neighbors.